 - In a small bowl or mixing cup, mix together brown sugar, honey, vanilla and oil.
 Heat in microwave for 30 seconds on 50% power.
 Stir and pour into dry ingredients.
 Mix until all dry ingredients are coated in wet ingredients.

 - Spread out onto prepared sheet pan into an even layer and bake for 15 minutes.
-Stir and return to oven for 15-20 more minutes or until brown.
+Stir and return to oven for 15-20 more minutes or until brown and crisp.
 Cool completely before storing.

 Changes I would make: None are necessary but they are always fun.